TritonDataCenter/sdc-docker/docs/api/features/volumes.md

 ## Experimental support for NFS shared volumes

-[DOCKER-793](https://smartos.org/bugview/DOCKER-793) implements the first pass for supporting NFS shared volumes.
 The NFS shared volumes feature is described in details by its corresponding [RFD document](https://github.com/joyent/rfd/blob/master/rfd/0026/README.md).

-To enable support for NFS shared volumes in Triton, run the following command line from the headnode:
+To enable support for NFS shared volumes in Triton, run the following command line from the head node:

 ```
+sdcadm post-setup volapi
+sdcadm experimental docker-nfs-volumes
-sdcadm experimental volapi
+sdcadm experimental docker-nfs-volumes-automount
 ```

 This command will create a new core zone that runs the VOLAPI service, which implements the Volumes API.
-It will also enable the `experimental_nfs_shared_volumes` metadata property in SAPI.
+It will also enable the `experimental_docker_nfs_shared_volumes` and `experimental_docker_automount_nfs_shared_volumes` metadata properties in SAPI.

-At this point, all `docker volume` commands are supported but only for the `'tritonnfs'` volume driver, which provies support for NFS shared volumes.
-Note that the `'tritonnfs'` volume driver needs to be specified in the `docker volume create` command for it to work.
+At this point, all `docker volume` commands are supported but only for the `'tritonnfs'` volume driver, which provides support for NFS shared volumes.
+Note that the `'tritonnfs'` volume driver is considered to be the default and thus does not need to be specified in the `docker volume create` command for it to work.

-The `experimental_nfs_shared_volumes` SAPi setting can be set to `false` in SAPI to disable support for NFS shared volumes by running the following command line:
+The `experimental_docker_nfs_shared_volumes` SAPI flag can be set to `false` in SAPI to disable support for NFS shared volumes by running the following command
+line:

 ```
-sapiadm update $(sdc-sapi /services?name=docker | json -Ha uuid) metadata.experimental_nfs_shared_volumes=false
+sdcadm experimental docker-nfs-volumes -d
 ```

 After disabling this setting, running `docker volume` commands will result in an